 The hall became a scene in the early days of both Jazz and Blues music.
 It served the community as a dance hall hosting both dance classes as well as serving as a meeting hall for both early labor and civil rights groups.
 The Building as well as the area began to decline by the 1970’s and as the ballroom fell out of use so did the buildings began to deteriorate.
 What was once part of a small hub of local business became has become a hollow shell of its former glory.

-After standing vacant for almost four decades the building was purchased by Bernard Loyd and Urban Juncture inc. Their goal is to restore the Forum to its original function as a hall to help serve the cultural and social needs of its community.
+After standing vacant for almost four decades the building was purchased by Bernard Loyd and Urban Juncture.
+Their goal is to restore the Forum to its original function as a hall to help serve the cultural and social needs of its community.
 The most formidable obstacle in the way of the this is the current physical state of the building.
 The almost 40 years of neglect have taken its toll on the building both on its exterior as well as its interior structure.

 The once vibrant space has decayed almost to the point that the only way to see what it used to be is to close your eyes.
-Bernard and the Urban Juncture are looking to change that.
+Bernard Lloyd and Urban Juncture are looking to change that.
 He and his organization are looking to make The Forum a place that both draws people to the community as well as becomes a central aspect of the area that can give the residents pride in their shared history.